 Those present in a room where the drug policy has been violated (even if not personally violating University policy and/or state laws) will be subject to disciplinary action up to termination from housing or removal from the University, as well as referral to the appropriate government authority.

-Although many states (Michigan included) have passed laws legalizing medicinal marijuana, all forms of marijuana continue to be illegal under federal law.
+Although many states (Michigan included) have passed laws legalizing medicinal and/or recreational marijuana, all forms of marijuana continue to be illegal under federal law.
 Federal law supersedes state law: as a result, institutions are not obligated to accommodate users of medical marijuana in residence halls, on campus, or otherwise.
 LTU does not allow the use or possession of marijuana in any form, including but not limited to edibles, oils, wax, vape cartridges, etc. on campus to comply with federal law.